Thanatophoric dysplasia: Symptoms and signs

 Infants with this condition have disproportionately short arms and legs with extra folds of skin.
 Other signs of the disorder include a narrow chest, small ribs, underdeveloped lungs, and an enlarged head with a large forehead and prominent, wide-spaced eyes.

 Thanatophoric dysplasia is a lethal skeletal dysplasia divided into two subtypes.
 Type I is characterized by extreme rhizomelia, bowed long bones, narrow thorax, a relatively large head, normal trunk length and absent cloverleaf skull.
 The spine shows platyspondyly, the cranium has a short base, and, frequently, the foramen magnum is decreased in size.
 The forehead is prominent, and hypertelorism and a saddle nose may be present.
 Hands and feet are normal, but fingers are short.
 Type II is characterized by short, straight long bones and cloverleaf skull.

 It presents with typical telephone-handle shaped long bones and H-shaped vertebrae.

 Causes

-It can be associated with missense mutations in fibroblast growth factor receptor-3.
+It is associated with various mutations within fibroblast growth factor receptor-3.
 It is inherited in an autosomal dominant manner.

 While the condition can be inherited, most cases of thanatophoric dysplasia are caused by new mutations in people with no family history of the disorder.
 No individual with thanatophoric dysplasia is known to have had children, so the disorder has not been observed to have been passed down to the next generation.
 Thanatophoric dysplasia occurs in 1 in 20,000 to 50,000 newborns, and type I thanatophoric dysplasia is more common than type II thanatophoric dysplasia.